 Relationships should not be about money.
 However, finances are a fact of life and dictate our everyday choices.
 Moreover, financial insecurity is difficult for people, particularly men.
 Therefore, you should consider the status of your finances as part of whether you and your partner are ready to get married.

 I think this is particularly true today.
 Many millennials that I know, myself included, have student loan debt.
 I believe this is one of the reasons why millennials are getting married later in life.
-A recent study even found that student loans are contributing to the divorce rate.
 Having debt can put a financial strain on any relationship as it prevents you from making your future plans.
 Family goals, such as buying a house, are delayed because the money is going to your debt service.

 I am not saying that people with student loan debt should not get married.
 I am also not saying that having debt is, by itself, a sign that you are not ready for marriage.
 I am saying is that you need to go into your marriage with a solid financial plan how you are going to handle your finances during your union.

 Why is this so important?
 While money is not necessarily the cause of divorce, I do think that not being on the same page regarding your financial goals can contribute to the demise of a marriage.
 In a recent CNBC study, 56 percent of divorced Americans said they rarely talk about their finances with family members, versus 27 percent of all survey respondents.
 Do you think that a failure to address finances contributed to the end of those marriages?
 I think so.

 Not having money causes stress.
 It just does.
 So, if your relationship is already fragile, adding in the burden of financial insecurity is only going to cause it to break.

 So, what can you do about this?